bahbah94/ganchain-v2/pallets/subnets/readme.md

    This supermajority threshold ensures that decisions reflect the majority’s will.

-2. **Decentralized Drill Test Validation**:
+2. **Decentralized Drill Test Validation with zk-SNARKs**:

-   Providers submit drill test results as a form of PoW, which are validated by selected Validators.
+   Providers submit drill test results as a form of PoW, which are validated by selected Validators using zk-SNARK proofs.
 Each result is evaluated against predefined metrics:

    $$
    \text{Validation Score} = \sum_{i=1}^{n} m_i \times w_i